okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 That's right!
 We simply use of Array's [reduceRight](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/ReduceRight) prototype method.
 That's it!

-In fact, we could pass the same arguments in the same order to both `pipe` and `compose` and get the same answer thanks to our four properties of functional programming that we covered in the beginning!
+We could pass the same arguments in the same order to both `pipe` and `compose` and get the same answer thanks to our four properties of functional programming that we covered in the beginning!

 ## Demoing applications with strings